Adam Holroyd

-Adam Holroyd (born 5 September 2004) is a professional rugby league footballer who plays as a Hooker for the Warrington Wolves in the Super League.
+Adam Holroyd (born 5 September 2004) is a professional rugby league footballer who plays as a forward for the Warrington Wolves in the Super League.

 In 2022 Holroyd made his début for Warrington in the Super League against the Leeds Rhinos.

 On 7 June 2025, Holroyd played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.